 "It's nice to meet you," he replied reaching out for a handshake.
 "It's your first day, too, isn't it?"

 Tommy shook his head, smiled, and replied, "Guess I'm looking for some peace and quiet."
-As if.
-You came here to find your rangers, but you can't exactly tell your boss that, now can you, Tommy?
+Well, no. I came here to find my Rangers, but I can't exactly tell you that.

 Randall stopped outside his classroom with and incredulous expression on her face.
 "So you became a high school teacher."
 Snapping her folder shut, she continued, "That doesn't really make a whole lot of sense, now does it, Dr. Oliver?"